-As of the date of approval of the financial statements, Ireland has been impacted by the COVID-19 outbreak.
-We have considered the potential impact that the COVID-19 outbreak might have on the financial statements and assessed the financial condition of the Society as of the date of approval and on future operations.
-Whilst the extent of this impact will continue to be assessed due to a number of uncertainties outside of the society's control, we believe that it will have an adverse impact on the society's revenues and profits for 2020.
-Based on assumptions available to them at the date of signing the financial statements, the committee of management are satisfied that any adverse impact can be managed within the resources available to the society and will not have a material adverse impact on the society's ability to continue as a going concern.
+As of the date of approval of the financial statements, Ireland is still being impacted by the COVID-19 outbreak.
+Whilst the extent of this impact will continue to be assessed due to a number of uncertainties outside of the society's control, we believe that it will not have an adverse impact on the society's revenues and profits for 2021, Based on assumptions available to them at the date of signing the financial statements, the committee of management are satisfied that any impact can be managed within the resources available to the society and will not have a material adverse impact on the society's ability to continue as a going concern.